Aaron Ramsdale: Sheffield United

 In 2013, Ramsdale joined Sheffield United after time spent in the Bolton Wanderers youth team.
 After graduating from Sheffield United's youth academy, Ramsdale signed a scholarship with the club in May 2014.
 In December 2015, he briefly joined Northern Counties East Football League Premier Division club Worksop Town on loan, playing one match while their regular goalkeeper was suspended.
 After returning to the Blades, Ramsdale appeared twice as an unused substitute during the 2015–16 season against Coventry City and Scunthorpe United.
 In May 2016, he signed his first professional contract with the club.

 Ramsdale made his professional debut starting in a 6–0 home victory over Leyton Orient in the FA Cup, keeping a clean sheet in the process.
 He also made another appearance in the FA Cup against Bolton Wanderers but lost 3–2.

-AFC Bournemouth
+Bournemouth

-On 31 January 2017, Ramsdale was signed by Premier League club AFC Bournemouth for an undisclosed fee believed to be in the region of £800,000.
+On 31 January 2017, Ramsdale was signed by Premier League club Bournemouth for an undisclosed fee believed to be in the region of £800,000.
 He was on the bench for the final game of the 2016–17 season against Leicester City.